420Integrated/go-highcoin/README.md

 Which will start mining blocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--miner.highcoinbase`.
-You can further tune the mining by changing the default gas limit blocks converge to (`--miner.targetgaslimit`) and the price transactions are accepted at (`--miner.gasprice`).
+You can further tune the mining by changing the default smoke limit blocks converge to (`--miner.targetsmokelimit`) and the price transactions are accepted at (`--miner.smokeprice`).

 ## Contribution